SriramAtmakuri/fullstack-assessmentSriram/README.md

 ---

-### Bonus — Hydration mismatch from browser extensions
+## Extra Observation — Hydration mismatch from browser extensions

 **File:** `app/layout.tsx`

-The app was throwing a React hydration warning because browser extensions (Grammarly, a YouTube ads blocker) were injecting attributes like `data-gr-ext-installed` and `speedupyoutubeads` directly into the `<html>` and `<body>` tags before React could hydrate.
+The app was throwing a React hydration warning in development.
+After digging into it, the issue was with the browser extensions (Grammarly and a YouTube ads blocker) injecting attributes like `data-gr-ext-installed` directly into the `<html>` and `<body>` tags before React could hydrate.
 React detected a mismatch between the server-rendered HTML and the client DOM.

-This isn't a code bug — it's the extensions messing with the DOM.
+This isn't actually a code bug, just the extensions messing with the DOM.
 The standard fix in Next.js is `suppressHydrationWarning` on both tags.

 ```tsx
 <html lang="en" suppressHydrationWarning>